Time-multiplexed layer reuse for physical neural networks: Results

-First, Figure~\ref{fig:svhn_results} shows the performance of our numerically simulated ReLaX-Net on the Street View House Number (SVHN) image classification task \cite{svhn}.
-Here, the number of unique weights $L_{\rm{W}}$ is changed while the depth, i.e., number of time steps $L_{\rm{T}}$ is fixed (see Fig.~\ref{fig:svhn_results}{\textbf{b}}).
-We evaluate both the error rate of the image classification (blue line and dots in Fig.~\ref{fig:svhn_results}{\textbf{a}}).
-The gray dotted line shows the error rate and loss, respectively, of a corresponding stateless RNN.
-This is the limit of ReLaX-net when $L_{\rm{W}} =1$, as shown on the left of Fig.~\ref{fig:svhn_results}{\textbf{b}}.
-On the other end, when $L_{\rm{W}} = L_{\rm{T}} = 12$, the system effectively acts as a $12$-layer MLP.
-Accordingly, we are especially interested in exploring the behavior of ReLaX-Net in the intermediate regime of $1 < L_{\rm{W}} < L_{\rm{T}} = 12$.

-The number of trainable parameters of the hidden layers (elements of $W_{\rm{hh}}$ and $b_{\rm{h}}$) is shown in yellow and referred to on the secondary y-axis in Fig.~\ref{fig:svhn_results}{\textbf{a}}.
-This naturally increases linearly with $L_{\rm{W}} $.
-Note that this count excludes input weights $W_{\rm{xh}}$ and output weights $W_{\rm{yh}}$, which are often implemented using different hardware than the hidden layers.
-General trends remain the same even with random but non-trainable input layers and are shown in the following Subsection \ref{subsection_repetition}.
+First, Fig.~\ref{fig:svhn_results} shows the performance of our numerically simulated TIDAL-Net on the image classification task.
 In Fig.~\ref{fig:svhn_results}{\textbf{a}}, the error rate decreases as the number of unique weight matrices $L_{\rm{W}}$ increases, which demonstrates the positive effect of increased parameter counts on image classification.
 The decrease is first steep and then flattens out, with a reverse hockey-stick shape.
 This shows that just a few additional sets of weights already provide a significant boost to the performance.
 The exact decline is a complex combination of several effects.
 Clearly, increasing the number of trainable parameters is expected to improve the performance, and clearly we expect this effect to be the strongest when going from $L_{\rm{W}} = 1$ to $2$.
-But as we will show in Subsection~\ref{subsection_repetition}, the improvement of the performance seen in Fig.~\ref{fig:svhn_results} is not purely caused by the increase in parameters, but also benefits from the repetition employed by ReLaX-Net.
+But as we will show in the next subsection, the improvement of the performance seen in Fig.~\ref{fig:svhn_results} is not purely caused by the increase in parameters, but also benefits from the repetition employed by TIDAL-Net.